Brian-Pho/Textbook-Notes/content/posts/books/so-you-want-to-be-a-neuroscientist/index.md

     - You'll gain self-confidence and project management skills.
     - You'll get five years of intense research experience.
 - Some misguided reasons to get a PhD
-    - To learn about the brain.
+    - To learn about the brain
-    - For the money.
+    - For the money
-    - To help people.
+    - To help people
 - Two main reasons why you should get a PhD
     - You're positive you need a PhD to get to the next step in your career.
     - You'll just really love five or more years of research and the value that will bring to your life.